drhsqlite/fossil-mirror/www/rebaseharm.md

   3. Cherry-pick merges are "safe" in the sense that they do not cause problems for collaborators if you do them on public branches.

-  4. Cherry-picks preserve both the original and the revised check-ins, so both timestamps are preserved.
+  4. Cherry-picks keep both the original and the revised check-ins, so both timestamps are preserved.

 ## 8.0 Summary and conclusion